 Players have the option of surrendering one half of their original wager after receiving their first two cards.
 If you surrender your cards, the dealer will take half of your wager.
 (Note: the Surrender option is not available on the Double Deck game.)

 Stadium Blackjack connects you with up to two live table games at the same player terminal and has a minimum bet of just $5 for each hand dealt.
 A touchscreen displaying two colored tabs lets you switch between and view live outcomes from each available game.
 This action-packed hybrid gaming experience gives you the opportunity to wager concurrently on up to two games at once with just the touch of a finger, super-charging the excitement.
+The most exciting Stadium Blackjack Vegas has to offer.

 To place your wager, choose the amount that you’d like to bet by touching the casino chips across the bottom of the screen.
 To place your bet, touch the closest wager circle to you.
 Wagers, winnings, and credits remaining can be viewed in the bottom left portion of the screen.
 As the game begins, a single hand of Blackjack is dealt to all active players, except for the dealer, who only takes an up card.